Q: Can game or hunting dogs be retrieved from another person's land without permission?

 migratory bird and waterfowl hunting

-guides for complete details, or check back here a few days before the season is
+guides for complete details, or check back here before the season is

 expected to open.